Originating Documents

 Petitions

-A Petition is presented by filing at the central office the form of petition and other required documents in accordance with the relevant court, as may be required for the particular type of case.
+A Petition is presented by filing the form of petition and other required documents at the Central Office in accordance with the relevant court, as may be required for the particular type of case.
 In certain types of application, this may be relatively short.

 Originating Motion